undeadpixel/reinvent-scaffold-decorator/README.md

 ~~~~
 Sample one scaffold exhaustively.
 ~~~~
-(reinvent-scaffold-decorator) $> echo "[*:0]C1CCCCC1[*:1]" > scaffold.smi
+(reinvent-scaffold-decorator) $> echo "[*:0]CC=CCN1CCN(c2cccc(Cl)c2[*:1])CC1" > scaffold.smi
-(reinvent-scaffold-decorator) $> spark-submit --driver-memory=8g sample_scaffolds.py -m drd2_decorator/models/model.trained.50 -i scaffold.smi -o generated_molecules.parquet -r 32 -n 32 -d multi
+(reinvent-scaffold-decorator) $> spark-submit --driver-memory=8g sample_scaffolds.py -m drd2_decorator/models/model.trained.50 -i scaffold.smi -o generated_molecules.parquet -r 16 -n 16 -d multi
 ~~~~

 **Notice**: To change it to a single-step model, the `-d single` option must be used in all cases where `-d multi` appears.
 **Caution**: Spark run in local mode generally has a default of 1g of memory.
 This can be insufficient in some cases.
 That is why we use `spark-submit` to run the last script.
 Please change the --driver-memory=XXg to a suitable value.
+If you get out of memoy errors in any other script, also use the spark-submit trick.

 Bugs, errors, improvements, suggestions, etc.
 -----------------------------------------------